atrettel/sheardata/src/design.md

         - `E` for experimental, `N` for numerical.

+    - Number of points (`S`)

     - Originator's identifier (`S`)

     - Working fluid (`S`)

         - Consider using CAS registry numbers for these.
-They are standardized.
+These are standardized.
+A separate table for fluid properties could then also exist.

     - Working fluid phase (`S`)